fmatthew5876/stdcxx-align/proposal/draft.md

 Use Cases
 ===============

+* Future C++ standardization work on aligned allocators and support for over aligned types.
 * Operating system kernels, where pointers are represented or interchangeable with `uintptr_t`
 * Device drivers and memory mapped IO
 * Custom Memory allocators